 Add text to your thumbnails

 The prominence of your thumbnail relative to the title makes it almost guaranteed that the user’s eyes will be drawn to the thumbnail of your video first.
-If they find the image compelling enough, will they likely read the title and click to your video.
+If they find the image compelling enough, they likely will read the title and click to your video.

 So why not add some text to the thumbnail to help viewers make up their minds?